 Crime, Heist, Intrigue

 Local Trader Union representative is about to receive a large shipment of Omnium.
 It is held overnight before being transported on.
-The characters are planning a heist to steal the treasure.
-They have acquired fake Omnium bars to cover their tracks for a while.
+The Shepherds have found out that the Omnium is being transported to the Golden Lord.
+They have acquired fake Omnium bars, that should damage any machinery they are used in.
 Now all they need is to manage the switch…

 Sir Justian is the local Trader Union agent.
 He is an arrogant, ambitious man with a streak of casual cruelty.
 His slaves and servants despise him.
 Salman is a cold mercenary captain working for Sir Justian.
 He is – in practice – the chief of security during the transfer.
 Sir Rajik is Justian’s teenage son.
 He is a spoiled, violent drug addict that has inherited the father’s worst traits.